Frequently Asked Questions

 We may be able to provide service outside of our zip code areas if availability allows.

-If you live in Church Hill, Bristol, or Johnson City, Tennessee or if you live in Yuma, Nickelsville, or Hiltons, Virginia – then contact our text scheduler, and we will let you know if your request can be accommodated.
+If you live in Church Hill or Mount Carmel, Tennessee or Yuma, Nickelsville, or Hiltons, Virginia – then contact our text scheduler, and we will let you know if your request can be accommodated.
+Dr. Jeansonne has a medical license in both Tennessee and Virginia.
+Dr. Larzo only covers patients in the Tennessee service area.

 Do you refill prescriptions or call them in over the phone?

-Healthy Sprouts and House Calls will send a prescription in electronically only after an in person history and physical examination of your child.
+Healthy Sprouts and House Calls will send a prescription in electronically only after an appointment with you and your child.
 Of course, if an oopsie or problem comes up with this electronically sent prescription, then we will take care of it.
-We do not prescribe controlled substances such as pain or ADHD medications.
+We do not prescribe controlled substances for patients with an outside primary doctor or provide medication prescriptions if you are not established with our service.
+Any refills for controlled substances such as for ADHD should be directed to your primary care doctor.

 How do I use health insurance for my home visit?

 If Healthy Sprouts and House Calls accepts your insurance health plan, then a bill will be submitted to your insurance company.
-You will still be responsible for the 30$ convenience fee (not a co-pay, but a separately billable fee paying for drive time/fuel/lab drop-offs if applicable).
+You will still be responsible for the 30$ convenience fee (not a co-pay, but a separately billable fee which covers driving time).

 The convenience fee will be charged once the home visit is completed.
-It can be paid by credit card or Venmo.
+It can be paid by credit card.

 Once we know what your insurance plan will pay for the visit, the remainder will be billed to you directly.
 You may receive our bill before an explanation of benefits.
-If you want to wait and confirm your explanation of benefits reaffirms our bill accuracy, please do.
-If you have not met your deductible, you will be responsible for this fee.
-Some types of insurance treat house calls like home health and apply it to your deductible rather than like an office visit co-pay.
+If you want to wait and confirm your explanation of benefits and reaffirm our bill accuracy, please do.
+If you have not met your deductible, you will be responsible for the visit charge.
+Some types of insurance treat house calls like home health and apply it to your deductible rather than an office visit co-pay.
 Even within a large national insurer, different employer insurance programs may handle this differently.
 If you have questions please ask your insurer.

 For some, self pay fees may be a better option, however, these do not count toward your deductible.
 We waive the convenience fee for self-pay visits.
 If you choose self-pay, a bill and records will not be submitted to your insurance company.
 Your credit card or HSA card would be billed after the visit.

-We accept payment by credit card, HSA debit card, debit card or Venmo.
+We accept payment by credit card, HSA debit card or debit card.

 If you want to space out payment of your bill on a monthly payment plan, please inquire.